-These days there’s a password for everything, especially if you’re online.
+These days there’s a password for everything, especially when you’re online.
 And depending on the kind of sensitive information you’re protecting, the password requirements for each account become more complicated than the next.
 Now, just try remembering them all.

-Luckily, there’s an app for that.
+Thankfully, there’s an app for that.
 Find out more about the best password managers, why you most definitely are going to want one and how to pick the right one for you.

 Why you need a password manager

 The best password manager can be a lifesaver and do several things to keep you safer online.
 Yes, you’ll have to create an account with the password manager of your choice … and remember the password to that.
 But once you let the manager take over, you can say goodbye to the “Forgot your password?” button for good.

 The best password manager doesn’t just store your passwords.
 It also generates and suggests stronger ones when creating a new account or if you’re just looking to double down on security.
 You can also count on your manager to remember other sensitive information, including credit card numbers, billing addresses and bank accounts.

 What is the best password manager?